Hexagram 33遯Retreat

 — Legge (1882)

 Line 6 is the topmost line and the hexagram's most generous closing. 肥遯 — noble retreat.
 The character 肥 carries the sense of fullness, abundance, a withdrawal so complete that nothing has been left undone.
 The line gives the hexagram's only 無不利 — nothing not advantageous — the same unconditional clause that appeared at the rising line 2 of Hexagram 19 Approach.
 The structural symmetry is the point.
-The hexagram of disciplined withdrawal closes at the same altitude of fortune that the hexagram of disciplined advance opens at.
-Both are positions where the actor's alignment with the timing of the situation produces an outcome that requires no further qualification.
+The hexagram of disciplined withdrawal closes on the same unconditional fortune that the hexagram of disciplined advance opens on.
+Both are positions where your alignment with the timing of the situation produces an outcome that needs no further qualification.

-For decision-makers this is the line of the actor whose retreat is so completely executed that there is no residue — no unfinished business, no loose obligation, no quiet resentment, no late-arriving consequence the actor failed to plan for.
-Founders who reach line 6 typically describe the position as one in which the company they left is healthier for their absence, the team is led by people whose authority was never compromised by the predecessor's lingering presence, and the actor themselves has fully transitioned into whatever the next chapter is.
-The hexagram is not naming a heroic ending; it is naming the structural completeness of a withdrawal that left nothing for anyone — actor, institution, market — to carry forward as a problem.
-The instruction implicit in the image is the simplest of the six lines: when the retreat has been carried this cleanly, the noble closure is its own reward, and no further explanation is required.
+This is the line of the person whose retreat is so completely executed that there is no residue — no unfinished business, no loose obligation, no quiet resentment, no late-arriving consequence left unplanned for.
+People who reach line 6 tend to describe it as a state in which the thing they left is healthier for their absence, the work is carried by people whose authority was never undercut by a predecessor's lingering presence, and they themselves have fully moved into whatever comes next.
+The hexagram is not naming a heroic ending; it is naming the structural completeness of a withdrawal that left nothing for anyone — you, the institution, the people who remain — to carry forward as a problem.
+The instruction implicit in the image is the simplest of the six lines: when the retreat has been carried this cleanly, the clean closure is its own reward, and no further explanation is required.

 PostureDisciplined withdrawal · timing the exit